Throw-in: Unity with Scotland

 The International Football Conference of December 1882 addressed discrepancies between the laws used by the English, Scottish, Welsh and Irish football associations.
-One of the topics settled at this conference was the throw-in: in April 1882, at the proposal of the Third Lanark club, the Scottish FA changed its rugby-style throw-in law (i.e. one-handed, perpendicular to the touchline) to the version in use today, i.e. thrown in any direction, but with two hands over the head; while the English laws, as described above, allowed the ball to be thrown with one hand in any direction.
+One of the topics settled at this conference was the throw-in: in April 1882, at the proposal of the Third Lanark club, the Scottish FA had changed its rugby-style throw-in law (i.e. one-handed, perpendicular to the touchline) to the version in use today, i.e. thrown in any direction, but with two hands over the head; while the English laws, as described above, allowed the ball to be thrown with one hand in any direction.
 As a result of the conference, the Scottish version of the throw-in law was accepted.
 This new throw-in law, requiring the ball to be thrown from over the head with two hands, was formally adopted by the FA in 1883.

 Scoring a goal from a throw-in

 The game's laws have never permitted a goal to be scored directly from a throw-in by the attacking team.
 In 1882, a change in the laws, introduced by Nicholas Lane Jackson of Finchley FC and Morton Betts of Old Harrovians FC, made it possible to score an own goal directly from a throw-in.
 This possibility was removed in 1898.

 In 2002, Aston Villa goalkeeper Peter Enckelman scored an own goal from a team-mate's throw-back to him when he misscontrolled the ball, but appeared to touch it slightly with his foot before it crossed the line, though Enkelman denied this.
 The incident received widespread media attention because it occurred in an important Birmingham derby match in the Premier League.